dibyendumajumdar/ravi/readthedocs/ravi-omr-instructions.rst

 Overview
 ========
 .. note:: The Eclipse OMR JIT backend is work in progress.
 The code generation is not yet optimal.
+In particular several bytecodes are not yet inlined.

 Recently support has been added in Ravi to use the Eclipse OMR JIT backend.
 A `trimmed down version of the Eclipse OMR JIT <https://github.com/dibyendumajumdar/nj>`_ is used to ensure that the resulting